grking8/minima/README.md

 - Get the Vagrant box's IP address `grep -nrw 'ip' Vagrantfile`

 - Sync the newly-cloned git repositories on the guest and host machines by adding ` config.vm.synced_folder "/path/to/host-machine/repo", "/path/to/guest-machine/repo", fsnotify: true` to `Vagrantfile`.
 This allows editing source files with your editor of choice on the host machine and for changes to take effect without restarting the server on a page refresh.
-If your editor of choice is Vim, Nano, etc. you can skip this step ;)
+If your editor of choice is Vim, Nano, etc. you can skip this step :wink:

 - Exit `ssh`, restart the Vagrant box `vagrant reload --provision <vagrantboxid>` and start a new session.